zhil/ticker-exporters/README.md

 *   [Poloniex](https://poloniex.com) - API credentials required for account balance
 *   [Binance](https://www.binance.com) - API credentials are required for both account balance and ticker data
 *   [Kraken](https://www.kraken.com) - API credentials are required for account balance
+*   [GDAX](https://www.gdax.com) - API credentials are required for account balance

 ## Requirements
 *   python3 (I use 3.5.2 on Ubuntu 16.04)
 *   pip3 (I use 8.1.1, since it was installed with `apt`)
 *   every exporter has a `*_requirements.txt` file.
-Install the modules with `pip3 install -r file__requirements.txt`.
+Install the modules with `pip3 install -r exporter_requirements.txt`.
 Alternatively, you can install all the requirements: `pip3 install -r all_requirements.txt`.

 ## Configuration
 All the exporters try to load the configuration file located in `/etc/*_exporter/*.exporter.yaml`.
 For example, the